rcr-software/para-rover/rover/README.md

 - `packets.h` - Structs used to talk over the radio.
 This file is read by the GUI to interpret structs from the rover, so changes only have to happen here.

+# Adding a class

+1. Always include an "example usage" section near the top, even if it's obvious how to use it
+2. Keep the project start shaped.
+That is, `rover.ino` should import other classes which only rely on builtin or downloaded libraries.
+More complex import structure should be carefully debated.
+Stay away from using externs.
+    - For example, don't make a radio wrapper library, its concerns are dependent on code in `rover.ino`.
+      The downloaded radio library requires minimal code already.

 # Multi-file organization